Matthew Centrowitz Jr.

-Matthew Centrowitz Jr. (born October 18, 1989) is an American middle-distance runner who is the 2016 Olympic champion in the 1500 meters.

-He became a prominent figure in U.S. running when he won a bronze medal at the 2011 World Championships in Athletics.
-A seasoned competitor with a potent finishing kick, he competed at the 2012 Summer Olympics in the 1500 meters—where he finished 4th by only 0.04 seconds.
-At the 2013 World Championships in Athletics, Centrowitz improved on his bronze medal performance with a silver in the same event.

-At the 2016 World Indoor Championships, he won his first major international championship in the 1500 meters.
-He then won the gold medal in the 1500 meters at the 2016 Summer Olympics in Rio de Janeiro with the slowest winning time since 1932, becoming the first U.S. runner to win the event since 1908.
+Matthew Centrowitz Jr. (born October 18, 1989) is an American middle-distance runner, who specializes in the 1500 metres.
+He won a gold medal in the event at the 2016 Summer Olympics in Rio de Janeiro.
+He also achieved a bronze medal at the 2011 World Championships and a silver medal at the 2013 World Championships.
+Centrowitz is a five-time national champion in the 1500 m at the USA Outdoor Track and Field Championships.

+As a high schooler, Centrowitz won a gold medal at the 2007 Pan American Junior Championships.
+He competed in college for the University of Oregon, where he was the NCAA champion in the 1500 m in 2011.
+The university inducted him into the Oregon Sports Hall of Fame in 2021.
+Centrowitz has competed professionally for Nike since 2011.

-Early life and background
+Early life and youth sports

-Centrowitz was born in Beltsville, Maryland, the son of Beverly (Bannister) and two-time Olympian Matt Centrowitz, who was the head track coach at American University in Washington, D.C.
+Centrowitz was born in Beltsville, Maryland, the son of Beverly (née Bannister) and two-time Olympian Matt Centrowitz, who was the head track coach at American University in Washington, D.C.
 Centrowitz Jr.'s father is of Jewish and Irish ancestry, and his mother is from Guyana.
-Centrowitz grew up in Arnold, Maryland.
+His sister Lauren Centrowitz is also an elite runner, qualifying for the Olympic Trials in 2012.
+Centrowitz is Catholic.
+He grew up in Arnold, Maryland.

-Running career

-High school

 Centrowitz was a track star at Broadneck High School in Annapolis.
 His negative split 8:41.55 win in the 2-mile race at the Nike Outdoor Nationals was described as one of the best races in prep history and was also the best high school time of 2007.
 His time of 4:08.38 for the mile at the Penn Relays in April 2007 established a meet record.
-That same year, he also set the Maryland state record over 1600 meters in 4:04.09 and won a gold medal at the Pan American Junior Championships held in São Paulo, Brazil in the 1500m run.
+That same year, he also set the Maryland state record over 1600 meters in 4:04.09 and won a gold medal at the Pan American Junior Championships held in São Paulo, Brazil in the 1500 m run.

-College
+Collegiate competition

-Like his father, Centrowitz ran for the Oregon Ducks.
+Centrowitz ran for the University of Oregon from 2007 to 2011, where he was a 7-time All-American.
 In 2009, Centrowitz's split of 3.59.53 helped break the NCAA 4 x mile record on May 10 with teammates Andrew Wheating (3:59.60), Shadrack Kiptoo-Biwott (4:05.21), and Galen Rupp (3:58.93), shaving a little more than a second off of the old record with a 16:03.24.

 In 2011 Centrowitz won the 1500 meters in the Pac-10 and the NCAA Men's Division I Outdoor Track and Field Championships.
 On November 29, 2011, Centrowitz announced his decision to turn professional.